gilmerperez/portfolio-generator/README.md

 ## Additional Resources

-* Learn more about how to use `inquirer` for collecting user input: [Inquirer.js Documentation](https://www.npmjs.com/package/inquirer)
+* Learn more about how to use the `fs` module for working with the file system: [fs Documentation](https://nodejs.org/dist/latest-v16.x/docs/api/fs.html)

-* Learn more about how to use the `fs` module for working with the file system: [Node.js fs Documentation](https://nodejs.org/dist/latest-v16.x/docs/api/fs.html)
+* Learn more about how to use `inquirer` for collecting user input: [inquirer.Documentation](https://www.npmjs.com/package/inquirer)